 Generally, such a description should already answer the main question of the title.
 However, the comprehensive nature of chatbots, as well as the slew of technologies used to achieve their features, make them much more than simple automated response machines.
 Because at the heart of every chatbot design rests the most important factor of (convincing) human interaction.

 Chatbot Service Prerequisites

-That is one of the primary ideas of chatbots, or at least, the main spirit.
+That is one of the primary ideas of chatbots, or at least the main spirit.
 Obviously, we as users know that chatbots are not real humans.
-However, their intention is to the information guidance necessary to perform nearly as effectively as a human operator within the same level of baseline interaction for a particular query.
+However, their intention is to provide the informative guidance necessary to perform nearly as effectively as a human operator within the same level of baseline interaction for a particular query.